ExplicITConsulting/set-outlooksignatures.com/details.en.md

 Set-OutlookSignatures can run in two modes:
 - In the security context of the currently logged-in user.
-  - This mode is recommended for most scenarios as it allows Set-OutlookSignatures to read which mailboxes the user added to Outlook or Outlook Web, and as this mode does not require central computing ressources.
+  - This mode is recommended for most scenarios as it allows Set-OutlookSignatures to read which mailboxes the user added to Outlook or Outlook on the web, and as this mode does not require central computing ressources.
   - In combination with the [Benefactor Circle add-on](/benefactorcircle), signatures are also made available as Exchange Online roaming signatures and can be used by the [Outlook add-in](/outlookaddin).
 Both make signatures available when accessing the mailbox from Outlook on a client on which Set-OutlookSignatures does not run.
 - On a central system, using a service account to push signatures into users mailboxes.
   - This mode is ideal when users log on to clients where Set-OutlookSignatures can not be run in their security context (shared devices with a master login, users with a Microsoft 365 F-license, users only using phones or Android/iOS tablets), in BYOD scenarios, or when your simply want do not want to run Set-OutlookSignatures on any of your clients.
 See the '[SimulateAndDeploy](/parameters#19-simulateanddeploy)' parameter for details.
-  - SimulateAndDeploy considers additional mailboxes when the user added them in Outlook Web, when they are passed via the '[SimulateMailboxes](/parameters#38-virtualmailboxconfigfile)' parameter, or when being added dynamically via the '[VirtualMailboxConfigFile](/parameters#38-virtualmailboxconfigfile)' parameter.
+  - SimulateAndDeploy considers additional mailboxes when the user added them in Outlook on the web, when they are passed via the '[SimulateMailboxes](/parameters#38-virtualmailboxconfigfile)' parameter, or when being added dynamically via the '[VirtualMailboxConfigFile](/parameters#38-virtualmailboxconfigfile)' parameter.
   - In combination with the [Benefactor Circle add-on](/benefactorcircle), signatures are also made available as Exchange Online roaming signatures and can be used by the [Outlook add-in](/outlookaddin).
 Both make signatures available when accessing the mailbox from Outlook on a client on which Set-OutlookSignatures does not run.

 On Windows, Outlook and Word are usually required, but not in all constellations:
 - When Outlook 2010 or higher is installed and has profiles configured, Outlook is used as source for mailboxes to deploy signatures for.
   - If Outlook is not installed or configured, New Outlook is used if available.
   - If New Outlook is configured as default application in Outlook, New Outlook is used.
-  - In any other cases, Outlook Web is used as source for mailboxes.
+  - In any other cases, Outlook on the web is used as source for mailboxes.
 - Word 2010 or higher is required when templates in DOCX format are used, or when RTF signatures need to be created.

 Signature templates can be in DOCX (Windows) or HTML format (Windows, Linux, macOS).
 Set-OutlookSignatures comes with sample templates in both formats.